inrupt/solid-common-vocab-js/README.md

   .addLabel('Personne', 'fr')
   .addLabel('Persona', 'es')

-// Default english label
+// Default to the English label (if there is one). const myLabel = person.label

-const myLabel = person.label
+// Request an explicit language for the label (but if there isn't one, fallback to the
-// Explicit language for the label myLabel = person.asLanguage('fr').label
+// English one, if there is one). myLabel = person.asLanguage('fr').label

 // Change the default language in the context